Impurity-induced thermal crossover in fractional Chern insulators

 In the remainder of this Letter, we first present the toy model and our theoretical argument for the thermal crossover.
 In particular, we will carefully define the temperature scales $T_e$ and $T_\text{FCI}$ and explain the mechanism for the crossover.
 We then support our theory with explicit numerical calculations.
 We finally conclude with a discussion of the implications of our theory for the experimental situations.

 \lettersection{Toy model with impurities} The essential ingredients of our toy model include a flat Chern band and impurities, as sketched in Fig.~\ref{Fig:diagram}(a).
 We start by considering a toy model featuring a well-isolated and flat Chern band that is fractionally filled.
 We then assume that the whole system can be projected to this flat band and that the band dispersion can be ignored.
-This assumption is valid when all other energy scales, including interaction, impurities, and temperature, are significantly larger than the width of the flat band but substaintially smaller than the gaps between the flat band and the other bands.
+This assumption is valid when all other energy scales, including interaction, impurities, and temperature, are much smaller than the gaps between the flat band and other bands, but substantially larger than the width of the flat band.
+As a result, we only need to consider the subspace spanned by the $n_e$-particle states of the flat band $\prod_{i=1}^{n_e}f_{\vb*k_i}^\dag\ket{0}$, where $f_{\vb*k}^\dag$ is the creation operator of a particle with momentum $\vb*k$ in the flat band.
 Consequently, the complete model Hamiltonian reads as

-where $P_{\text{flat}}$ is the projection operator of the flat band, and $f_i$, serving as the impurities, are the annihilation operators of $N_{\text{imp}}$ orthogonal localized single-particle orbitals in the flat band.
-To simplify the discussion, we model the impurity strength by a single parameter, $V_{\text{imp}}$, instead of considering the most generic case where the impurity orbitals have varying kinetic energies.
-Nonetheless, we emphasize that the specific choice of the impurities does affect our argument at finite temperatures, which will be discussed in the next section.
-Finally, the many-body interaction term $V_{\text{int}}$ is taken to be the nearest-neighbor interaction, $V_{\text{int}}=U\sum_{\langle i,j\rangle}n_in_j$.
-Throughout this work, we will take $U=1$ as the energy unit of our theory.

-For the flat band model, we choose the single-particle model on a checkboard lattice proposed in Ref.~\cite{Sun2011}, which is illustrated in Fig.~\ref{Fig:diagram}(b).
-The single-particle Hamiltonian reads as

-which contains nearest-neighbor (NN), next-nearest neighbor (NNN), and next-next-nearest-neighbor (NNNN) hoppings on the lattice.
-In particular, we set $t_{ij}=te^{i\phi}$ for the NN hopping along the direction specified by the arrows in Fig.~\ref{Fig:diagram}(b), $t_{ij}=t^\prime$ ($t_{ij}=-t^\prime$) for the NNN hopping specified by the solid (dashed) black lines, and $t_{ij}=t^{\prime\prime}$ for the NNNN hopping specified by the colored dashed lines.
-We follow the parameters of Ref.~\cite{Yang2012} and set $t'=\sqrt{2}t''=t/(2+\sqrt{2})$ and $\phi=\pi/4$.
-These parameters ensure that the bottom band becomes very flat with a Chern number of $1$.
-In addition, when the bottom band is at one third filling, the system becomes an FCI at zero temperature~\cite{Regnault2011,Sheng2011} upon introducing the NN interaction $V_{\text{int}}$ in Eq.~\eqref{Eq:Hamiltonian}.
-Therefore, the projection operators $P_{\text{flat}}$ in Eq.~\eqref{Eq:Hamiltonian} will project onto the flat Chern band in $H_\text{flat}$.
-It is important to note that the absolute energy scale of the hopping terms is irrelevant to Eq.~\eqref{Eq:Hamiltonian} in the flat-band limit.